Approximating Fixpoints of Approximated Functions: Value Functions of MDPs and Probabilistic Systems

 \subsection{General MDPs}

 When MDPs have end-components \cite{bk:principles-mc,bccfkkpu:mdps-learning,hm:interval-iteration-mdps}, the iteration functions are no longer power contractions, which implies that they might not admit fixpoints.
-As anticipated in \Cref{se:MDP-basics}, we will work under the assumption that all MDPs have finite value, i.e., the Bellman operator have a (finite) fixpoint and thus a least fixpoint.
-We observe here that MDPs with finite value can be naturally characterized as MDPs where no reward is given inside end-component.
-In \Cref{ss:non-discounted}, we will also observe that this setting properly generalises MDPs with discounted return.
+As anticipated in \Cref{se:MDP-basics}, we will work under the assumption that all MDPs have finite value, i.e., the Bellman operator has a (finite) fixpoint and thus a least fixpoint.
+We observe here that MDPs with finite value can be naturally characterized as MDPs where no reward is given inside end-components.
+As observed later in \Cref{ss:non-discounted} this setting properly generalises MDPs with discounted return.

 \begin{lemmarep}[Characterising MDPs with finite value] An MDP $M$ has a finite value, i.e., its Bellman operator $f_M$ has a (least) fixpoint, if and only if for all maximal end-components $(S',A')$ and all $s\in S',a\in A'(s),$ and $s'\in S'$ with $\Tr[]{s}{a}{s'}>0$, we have $R(s,a,s')=0$. \end{lemmarep} \begin{proof} By existence of an optimal stationary policy, the value $\opts{M}$ is finite (i.e., $f_M$ has a fixpoint) if and only if $v^\pi = v^\pi_M$ is finite for all policies $\pi\in\Pi(M)$ (i.e., $f_M^\pi$ has a fixpoint).